 Neither the Middle Tennessee School of Anesthesia nor any of its faculty will schedule any academic class between sundown Friday until after sundown Saturday.
 It is recognized that not all students will choose Saturday as the day of worship.
 Accommodation will be made for classes that are scheduled outside of normal MTSA operating hours if attendance would violate or interrupt a student's normal religious observance.
-The accommodation may vary, but may include video captured for students to review at another time or makeup coursework assigned by the faculty of record.
+The accommodation may vary, but may include video captured lectures for students to review at another time or makeup coursework assigned by the faculty of record.

 On occasion MTSA will expect students to attend one day of a local weekend conference organized by the Tennessee Association of Nurse Anesthetists or the American Association of Nurse Anesthetists.
 Students may choose the day they attend, either Saturday or Sunday.
-Another regularly scheduled event is a review course scheduled on Sunday.
-This review course will be video captured for students who choose not to attend the Sunday session for religious reasons.
-Our agreement with the review course vendor requires that students must schedule a time to come to the School and view the recordings on site.